LDAWG-a11y/a11yWebApp/src/guides/learn-how-to-test-a-websites-accessibility.md

 #### Full keyboard controls for each screen reader

-Take note of the "modifier" key combination, you will need this to, read non-interactive elements, navigate some elements or you may need to manually switch "modes" in JAWS or NVDA (VoiceOver does not have a manual "mode" switch).
+Take note of the "modifier" key combination, you will need this to, read non-interactive elements, navigate some elements or you may need to switch "modes" in JAWS or NVDA (VoiceOver does not have a manual "mode" switch).

 * [NVDA - Keyboard shortcuts, Deque](https://dequeuniversity.com/screenreaders/nvda-keyboard-shortcuts)
 * [JAWS - Keyboard shortcuts, Deque](https://dequeuniversity.com/screenreaders/jaws-keyboard-shortcuts)